 The Society of Folk Dance Historians (SFDH)

-Information: Morris "Morry" Gelman, teacher of Bavarian and Austrian dance, but also taught international folk dances.
+Information: Morris "Morry" Gelman, teacher of Bavarian, Austrian, an international dance.

 Morry was born on April 6, 1920, in Minneapolis, Minnesota.
 He was the third child of Jewish immigrants from Poland and Romania.
 Morry was the premier teacher of Bavarian Schuhplattlers and Ziefachers in the United States, teaching at camps, workshops, seminars, and conferences all over North America.
 He started folk dancing in high school and continued in college in New York (he graduated from New York University in 1943) and Connecticut.